 Despite the difference between migraines and headaches, there is an all-in-one solution for both of them – upper cervical chiropractic care.
 It helps both headache and migraine patients by adjusting the C1 and C2 bones of the neck.
 These spinal bones are at risk of misaligning due to their shape and mobility.
 When they misalign, pressure is put on the brainstem which causes the release of faulty signals.
 This causes the symptoms of tension headaches and migraines.

 There is a case study of a 75-year-old woman who suffered from chronic migraines since her childhood.
 Pain medications and anti-inflammatory medications did not help in easing her symptoms.
 As an attempt to relieve herself from the pain, she sought the help of an upper cervical chiropractor.
-After 5 months of treatment, her migraine pain improved from an 8 out of 10 to a 3 out of 10 on the pain scale.
+After 5 months of relief care, her migraine pain improved from an 8 out of 10 to a 3 out of 10 on the pain scale.
 It also decreased the frequency and duration of her migraine attacks.

 If you also want relief from your condition, you may schedule an appointment with us here at Cincinnati Upper Cervical and Family Chiropractic by calling 513-891-7746 or filling out our contact form.